 The Extraordinary Chambers in the Courts of Cambodia (ECCC) is investigating and prosecuting senior leaders of the Khmer Rouge regime and those most responsible for atrocities committed between 1975 and 1979.

 Australia's support reinforces our commitment to human rights and holding to account those responsible for serious international crimes.
-In September 2016, Australia committed a further $6.5 million from 2016 to 2018 to support the ECCC.
-Since 2004 Australia has contributed $39 million to the ECCC.
+In September 2018, Australia committed a further $5 million from 2018 to 2020 to support the ECCC.
+From 2004 - 2017 Australia contributed $39 million to the ECCC.

 People to People Links

 Community and cultural links continue to develop and play an important role in the Australia-Cambodia relationship.

 According to the 2016 census, there were around 33,000 Cambodian-born people and their families living in Australia.
 The wider Cambodian community in Australia, including those born in Australia of Cambodian descent, is estimated to number around 60,000.

 Cambodian refugees began arriving in Australia after Pol Pot gained power in 1975, and numbers peaked in the 1980s.
 Family stream migration increased the numbers of Cambodian-born people in Australia to over 20,000 by the mid-1990s.